BwithE/shelk/README.md

 It will copy the modified **_"Filebeat.service"_** files for the different data types.

-After, other scripts gets called to create the proper pipelines, ojects, and DASHBOARDS.
+After, other scripts gets called to create the proper pipelines, objects, and DASHBOARDS.

-Based off the data sets that are injested, you can also use my pre-built **_Index Patterns_**.
+Based off the data sets that are injested, we will use my pre-built **_Index Patterns, Query Sets, and DASHBOARDS_**.

 Lastly, it will copy all the **_"filebeat conf files"_**  to ```/etc/filebeat/```.